msprev/pandocinject/doc/readme.md

 The `select` attribute takes a boolean expression involving names of Python selector classes.
     You can create these classes easily by subclassing `Selector` from module `pandocinject` and tweaking the result to suit your needs.
-    A description of how to write selector classes is below; for now, our focus is how to invoke selectors in your input document.
+    For now, our focus is how to choose an existing selector inside your input document using the `select` attribute.

 `select` may consist of the name of a single selector or a boolean expression that involves the names of multiple selectors.
     A space-separated list of selector names is equivalent to a boolean expression where each is joined with `AND`.